Google Pixel 6 isn't getting as many Android updates as some people think

 Analysis: does that ruin the value proposition?

-Some people may be considering buying the Google Pixel 6 for its five years of Android updates: if that's you, this news might make you reconsider your phone buying decision.
+Some people may be considering buying Google Pixel 6 deals for its five years of Android updates: if that's you, this news might make you reconsider your phone buying decision.

 Android phone makers generally aren't as good at supporting their mobiles for long amounts of time as Apple is, though that company has other ways of making its older devices redundant (with power downgrades and poor battery degradation).